piers-sinclair/pierssinclair.github.io/_posts/2024-07-07-System-Design-in-Azure-for-clients-chat-app.md

 Once doing lower level designs, you may also want to consider compressing files but we will leave this out of scope for our example.

+Media storage could also get expensive, so we may want to impose limits on how much data can be stored by users.

 ![Our chat app with media storage](/assets/diagrams/2024-07-07-System-Design-in-Azure-for-clients-chat-app/4.png)\
 **Figure: Our chat app with media storage**